acoder3290/kendo-angular-test/README.md

 ## Install

 The application uses bower to maintain dependencies.
-Run `bower install` after cloning the repository.
+Run `npm install`,`bower install` after cloning the repository.

+## Run
+The application run with `gulp server`